Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Related Work

-\textbf{Jailbreaks and Transferable Prompt Attacks.} Adversarial attacks on aligned LLMs have evolved from manual template engineering to automated frameworks. \emph{Optimization-based} methods, such as GCG \cite{zou2023universaltransferableadversarialattacks} and AutoDAN \cite{zhu2023autodaninterpretablegradientbasedadversarial}, utilize gradient-guided or genetic search to find transferable adversarial suffixes.
-Concurrently, \emph{LLM-guided black-box} attacks like PAIR \cite{chao2024jailbreakingblackboxlarge}, decomposition attack \cite{brown2025benchmarkingmisusemitigationcovert}, and TAP \cite{mehrotra2024treeattacksjailbreakingblackbox} leverage attacker models to iteratively refine prompts.
-Recent studies have extended this by characterizing the ``utility'' of such outputs~\cite{nikolić2025jailbreaktaxusefuljailbreak}.
-Existing evaluations, however, rarely examine how such transferable prompts interact with \emph{code} tasks in a \emph{detection} setting where edits must preserve compilability and semantics.
+\textbf{Jailbreaks and Transferable Prompt Attacks.} Adversarial attacks on aligned LLMs range from manual template engineering to automated frameworks. \emph{Optimization-based} methods, such as GCG \citep{zou2023universaltransferableadversarialattacks} and AutoDAN \citep{zhu2023autodaninterpretablegradientbasedadversarial}, use gradient-guided or genetic search to find transferable adversarial suffixes.
+Concurrently, \emph{LLM-guided black-box} attacks like PAIR \citep{chao2024jailbreakingblackboxlarge}, decomposition attack \citep{brown2025benchmarkingmisusemitigationcovert}, and TAP \citep{mehrotra2024treeattacksjailbreakingblackbox} use attacker models to iteratively refine prompts.
+Recent studies have extended this by characterizing the "utility" of such outputs~\citep{nikolić2025jailbreaktaxusefuljailbreak}.
+Existing evaluations, however, rarely examine how such transferable prompts interact with \emph{code} tasks in a \emph{detection} setting where edits must preserve compilability and syntactic structure.
 We adapt GCG to this constrained setting.